in ,

 Compensation of the imbalanced wheels involves installing steel, zinc, or lead of the measured weight on the opposite side that lacks proper weight distribution.
 This ensures both sides have a balanced weight.

-Causes of wheel imbalance
+Causes of Wheel Imbalance

 When the weight distribution around your car axle shifts, it causes imbalance.
 This can occur due to